TheAssassin7187/CodeSpace/log/log_4.md

     ```

   * Then, I tried to access the page `http://192.168.15.1/phpldapadmin` from another computer in the same network but it seems not accessable.
-  * When I tried to restart my apache2 server by using `sudo service apache2 restart`, it gives me the error message like the previous one.
+  * When I tried to restart my apache2 server by using `sudo service apache2 restart`, it gives me the error message like the previous one and the apache2 server cannot be started.
   * Then I purge the phpldapadmin and reinstall it and I meet a new problem about PHP.
   * I finally posted my question on the repository of phpLDAPadmin, github.
 (Link: https://github.com/leenooks/phpLDAPadmin/issues/38)